-At this stage, the global projection picture starts to emerge, and refinements are made according to a consensus view of both Secretariats and external advisors.
+At this stage, the global projection picture starts to emerge, and refinements are made according to a consensus view of both Secretariats and external experts.
 On the basis of these discussions and updated information, a second baseline is produced.
 The information generated is used to prepare market assessments for cereals, oilseeds, sugar, meats, dairy products, fish, biofuels and cotton over the course of the Outlook period.

-These results are then discussed at the annual meetings of the Group on Commodity Markets of the OECD Committee for Agriculture, which brings together experts from national administrations of OECD countries as well as experts from commodity organisations.
+These results are then discussed at the annual meetings of the Group on Commodity Markets of the OECD Committee for Agriculture in March, which brings together experts from national administrations of OECD countries as well as experts from commodity organisations.
 Following comments by this group, and data revisions, the baseline projections are finalised.

-The Outlook process implies that the baseline projections presented in this report are a combination of projections and expert knowledge.
+The Outlook process implies that the baseline projections presented in this report are a combination of projections and experts knowledge.
 The use of a formal modelling framework reconciles inconsistencies between individual country projections and forms a global equilibrium for all commodity markets.
 The review process ensures that judgement of country experts is brought to bear on the projections and related analyses.
 However, the final responsibility for the projections and their interpretation rests with the OECD and FAO Secretariats.

-The revised projections form the basis for the writing of the Agricultural Outlook, which is discussed by the Senior Management Committee of FAO's Department of Economic and Social Development and the OECD's Working Party on Agricultural Policies and Markets of the Committee for Agriculture in May, prior to publication.
+The Agricultural Outlook delves into the finale baseline projections to provide an overview as well as more detailed analyses of the world agricultural markets over the medium term.
+The report is discussed by the Senior Management Committee of FAO's Department of Economic and Social Development and the OECD's Working Party on Agricultural Policies and Markets of the Committee for Agriculture in May, prior to publication.
 In addition, the Outlook will be used as a basis for analyses presented to the FAO's Committee on Commodity Problems and its various Intergovernmental Commodity Groups.